Board evaluation

 As required by the CG Code, the Board conducts at least once a year, with the preliminary contribution of the Nomination and Corporate Governance Committee, an assessment of the size, composition and functioning of the Board itself and the Board Committees.
 For each year of the three-year period 2022-24, the Board decided to carry out this exercise with the support of an external consulting firm of international standing, identified at the beginning of the three-year period, in order to ensure uniformity in the structure of the process, continuity and consistency for the activities carried out throughout the entire board term.

-The 2022 Board review process included the formulation of a detailed questionnaire, addressed to the members of the Board of Directors and the chair of the Board of Statutory Auditors, as well as individual confidential interviews carried out by the independent consultant and a peer-to-peer review exercise.
+The 2024 Board review process included the formulation of a detailed questionnaire, addressed to the members of the Board of Directors and the chair of the Board of Statutory Auditors, as well as individual confidential interviews carried out by the independent consultant and a peer-to-peer review exercise.

-The Board members highlighted the following strengths:
+The Board members noted significant progress in the areas for improvement identified the previous year and highlighted the following strengths:

-• the high quality of the information presented to the Board and the Committees and of the minutes of the relevant meetings.
+- the high quality of the information presented to the Board and the Committees and of the minutes of the relevant meetings.